 Now that we have defined powder skis and are through my safety spiel, let's get into how to choose a powder ski.

-Like I said above, a powder ski is not your only ski.
+Like I said above, a powder ski is typically not your only ski.
 How you choose your powder ski should depend on the other skis in your quiver.
-Your powder ski should be seriously different from your other skis.
+Your powder ski should be seriously different from your other all-mountain skis.
 Maybe you ski in Michigan and your main ski is an 80-millimeter carving ski.
-You start taking some trips out West and are looking for a powder ski because that carving ski isn’t working on the steeps of Jackson Hole.
+You start taking some trips out West and are looking for a powder ski because that carving ski isn’t working on the steep terrain of Jackson Hole.
 You don’t need a giant, 125-millimeter noodle, you just need something a little bigger than the carving ski.
-You might enjoy something around 110 to 115-millimeters underfoot, with a relatively moderate rocker profile in order to still have fun on the not-so-deep days.
-Some good options for you are the Nordica Enforcer 110, Moment Commander 108, and K2 Mindbender 108 TI.
+You might enjoy something around 105 millimeters underfoot, with a relatively moderate rocker profile in order to still have fun on the not-so-deep days.

 As another example, if you ski all over the mountain but want something for those mega, “storm-of-the-century” powder days and your normal 100-underfoot ski isn’t doing the trick, you can go for something larger.
 A ski that is 118 to 124 underfoot is appropriate.
 When choosing a powder ski, make sure it is different from your other skis without having a dramatic difference.
 If your skis are really different it will take a long time for you to adjust your skiing to them each time you take them out.

-If you ski in a climate where snow is drier and fluffier, tip taper might not be so important.
+Or, you could ski in climates where fresh snow is drier and fluffier.
 I ski mainly in Montana, and I like to joke about how I don’t need powder skis on the “cold smoke” days—when the snow is so light that there is no resistance on your skis, and you only feel the snow when it blows up into your face.
 While that is a joke, it’s true that you can get away with a much smaller powder ski in continental climates.
 You can also get away with less tip and tail rocker.
 Because flotation isn’t exactly necessary in blower powder, you can have a more moderate rocker profile, which doesn't punish you on the hardpack back to the lift.

 Keep in mind where you will be skiing this winter when choosing your powder ski.
 In heavy snow, choose something softer with more rocker and more tip taper.
 In dry snow, go with something more moderate.
 While snow conditions change dramatically from region to region, a lot of powder skis are really versatile these days and will work in all of the locations you will be skiing.
 More than my 2012 K2 Hellbents, that’s for sure.

 Now that we’ve looked at where you ski and the rest of your quiver, let's discuss your style.
 A lot of skiers like to hit big jumps, throw tricks, and butter around.
 Some people, like myself, have a need for speed and find themselves going straight and fast.
 Maybe you’re somewhere in the middle.
-Maybe you are just getting into off-piste/powder skiing and you don’t want to do either of those.
+Maybe you are just getting into off-piste/powder skiing and you don’t want to have to ski tight trees or bumps yet.
 There is a ski out there for you.

-If you find yourself focusing on the freestyle aspect and like to land switch, you need a ski with a lot of tail rocker.
+If you find yourself focusing on the freestyle aspect and like to land backward (switch), you need a ski with a lot of tail rocker.
 Some good examples of freestyle-specific powder skis are the Atomic Bent Chetler 120, Faction Candide 5.0, 4FRNT Inthayne, and Moment Wildcat.